Code-Institute-Submissions/DaithiGarry-battleship_bananza_final_AugResub/README.md

 ## Deployment

-This project was deployed to Heroku
+This project was deployed to Heroku originally.
+The new update has been manualy deployed since the recent updates on the 21AUG2022
 This project was deployed to github

 ## Credit